GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 <br>

 ## How Does This Work?
 The Trust Store Management Script (TSMS) will help you to select and bundle CA certificates for all known PIV/CAC issuers.
-You can [exclude specific certificates from the output](#run-the-script).
+You can also [exclude specific certificates from the output](#run-the-script).
 The script outputs the selected certificates to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file.

 The script package contains three artifacts:

 **1. targets.json**
-* This JavaScript Object Notation (JSON)-formatted configuration file lists all eligible CA certificates, along with limited attribute sets (e.g., subject, issuer, validity dates, serial number, install, etc.).
+* The **targets.json** configuration file lists all eligible CA certificates and a short list of attributes (e.g., subject, issuer, validity dates, serial number, install, etc.) for each.<!--I really don't think we need to define "JSON."-->

 * All CA certificates with an **INSTALL** attribute status of **TRUE** will be bundled into the output file.

-* To exclude a certificate from the output file, set its **INSTALL** status to **FALSE.**
+You can exclude a certificate from the output file by simply setting its **INSTALL** status to **FALSE.**

 <p align="center">
 <b>